 16. FURTHER URGES Contracting Parties with outstanding contributions to make a renewed effort to settle them as expeditiously as possible to enhance the financial sustainability of the Convention through contributions by all Contracting Parties;

-17. INSTRUCTS the Secretariat to continue regularly to inform the Contracting Parties of the status of contributions, including by publishing updated summaries on the Convention website on a monthly basis, and sending quarterly status reports to all the Parties; and FURTHER INSTRUCTS the Secretariat to notify Contracting Parties that have outstanding contributions and assist them in identifying appropriate actions to rectify the situation and to agree on a payment plan with Parties with long-standing outstanding contributions, and report back at each meeting of the Standing Committee and the Conference of the Contracting Parties on activities taken in this regard and results achieved, and identify good practices and efforts that could be shared; and AGREES that the Standing Committee should continue to consider appropriate action concerning Parties that have neither paid their outstanding contributions nor submitted a payment plan for this purpose;
+17. INSTRUCTS the Secretariat to continue regularly to inform the Contracting Parties of the status of contributions, including by publishing updated summaries on the Convention website on a monthly basis, and sending quarterly status reports to all the Parties; and FURTHER INSTRUCTS the Secretariat to notify Contracting Parties that have outstanding contributions and assist them in identifying appropriate actions to rectify the situation and to agree on a payment plan with Parties with long-standing outstanding contributions, and report back at each meeting of the Standing Committee and the Conference of the Contracting Parties on activities taken in this regard and results achieved, and identify good practices and efforts that could be shared; and

+17bis.
+DECIDES that the Standing Committee should consider appropriate action concerning Parties that have neither paid their outstanding contributions nor submitted a payment plan for this purpose;

 18. INSTRUCTS the Secretariat to share with Regional Representatives on the Standing Committee the status of outstanding contributions, and REQUESTS the Regional Representatives to engage with the concerned Parties from their respective regions to encourage them to identify appropriate options to rectify the situation;